trustlines-protocol/clientlib/README.md

 - CommonJS module in `./lib`
 - Bundled JS injectable into browser in `./_bundles`

-## Get started
+#### Example

 We assume the usage of the `trustlines-clientlib` ES6 module in the following.

-### Configuration

 To start using the trustlines-clientlib you first have to configure the [relay server](https://github.com/trustlines-protocol/relay) you want to connect to.
 You can either connect to a local develop relay server or use publicly available ones.

 ```javascript
 import { TLNetwork } from 'trustlines-clientlib'